polygoncoin/OpenSwoole-Microservices/Env.cidr.example.md

 uploadRestrictedCidr='0.0.0.0/0'        ; uploadRequestRoutePrefix in .env.enable
 ```

-### Routes ending with configured params keyword in respective comment
+### Routes ending with configured params keyword for respective comment

 ```ini
 configRestrictedCidr='0.0.0.0/0'        ; configRequestRouteKeyword in .env.enable